Brand development that increases sales velocity, guaranteed.

 Why would I need responsive Web design?

 If your site has significant mobile usage, responsive Web design makes sense; you will naturally want your client base to access information quickly and accurately.
 However, you really need to be honest with yourself about the current needs of your business.
-If you don’t have high mobile traffic now, but you anticipate (or hope and pray) that you will have it in the future, then you might want to hold off for awhile and use the money for another area of your marketing strategy.
+If you don’t have high mobile traffic now, but you anticipate (or hope and pray) that you will have it in the future, then you might want to hold off for a while and use the money for another area of your marketing strategy.

 You also want to consider who uses your site and services.
 If your site is primarily business-to-business, visitors will probably only open your page on an office desktop.
 However, if it’s crucial for the prestige of your operation that you appear tech-savvy and you want to give the impression that you recognize the ever-present need to be accessible by all forms of electronic media, then by all means, go with responsive design.